 The first thing I did was lots of research.
-I looked at other websites on overlanding, trailer manufacturers materials and read through online forums where people had posted their own build threads.
+I looked at other websites on overlanding, perused trailer manufacturers’ marketing materials and specification documents, and read through online forums where people had posted their own build threads.

 I also went to a couple of overlanding and off-roading expos to check out commercially manufactured trailers in person and talked with trailer owners I met on the trail about their trailers.

 How much design work you do in advance depends a lot on how complex your project will be.
-If you want a simple cargo trailer to carry gear and supplies you’ll have to account for far fewer design elements than if you’re planning a sleep-inside tear drop trailer with running water and solar-charged battery powered electrical system.
+If you want a simple cargo trailer to carry gear and supplies you’ll have to account for far fewer design elements than if you’re planning a sleep-inside teardrop trailer with running water and a solar-charged battery-powered electrical system.

 I reach a critical thinking limit when I started attempting to add water and electrical systems to my designs.
-There were just too many elements to consider and it felt like I would never get started actually building my overlanding trailer.
+There were just too many elements to consider and too much new material to learn.
+It felt like I would never get started actually building my overlanding trailer.

 Facing despair, I opted for a progressive enhancement design philosophy — meaning I would design the bare minimum trailer to use in the backcountry and add on other bells and whistles later.

 The goal was to come up with something simple, function and flexible.
 I drive a Jeep Wrangler which is sometimes referred to as a “platform,” as it can be modified in endless ways.
 I decided to adopt that mindset for my overland trailer.

 Really, all I needed at first was a sturdy, off-road capable box on wheels that could hold gear and supplies, and could pass DMV inspection so I could legally drive it on the road.